 Rehearsals: We practice on Tuesday nights from 7:00 to 8:30 pm at a private home in Stanton Heights, in the East End of Pittsburgh.
 See the calendar for details.
 Rehearsals are a fun opportunity to learn songs for upcoming concerts and also to practice vocal and choral techniques to improve our singing, both individually and as a choir.
 Rehearsals include monthly birthday cake for choir members and an annual December holiday party.

 Membership: While it helps if you can read music and have prior experience singing in a choir, the Debatable Choir is open to anyone who enjoys singing.
 We provide a supportive environment for beginners and a challenge for experienced singers.
 Music is posted online in the choir’s Google Drive, including audio files that choir members can use to practice their parts between rehearsals.
 We also use a Google Group to post updates on practices, concert details and music for choir members.
 No audition is required to sing with the choir – everyone is welcome!

 Visit the choir's Google Group here.

 Performances: We sing major concerts at the Pennsic War each August and at Baronial Twelfth Night in January, along with two or three other shorter concerts over the course of the year.
 We also provide processional music for courts at a variety of SCA events.

-Music: For almost 30 years, the Debatable Choir has sung music by such composers as:
+Music: For over 35 years, the Debatable Choir has sung music by such composers as: